diquah/modeval/README.md

 Note that the attached methods must have two inputs *in the correct order* (`L + R` is parsed as `add(L, R)`).

 Modeval also supports functions like `sin()`, but they are not included in the default ruleset.
-To add them, reference the following:
+However, they are included in `scientific_ruleset` which can be imported and used.
+Implementing functions works as follows:

 ```python
 from modeval import Parser, Ruleset